What to Expect When You're Estate Planning

 Planning Meeting

 Clients often ask if they need to bring anything with them.
-If you have any existing estate plan documents you may bring those for review; often, our new documents will be revoking the old ones but in some cases they may coexist and need to work together.
+If you have any existing estate plan documents you may bring those for review; often, our new documents will be revoking the old ones but in some cases, they may coexist and need to work together.
 Also, if you have any assets such as retirement accounts with beneficiary designations you may bring information on these accounts.
-Finally, if your ability to dispose of your estate is limited due to a divorce decree or previously executed contractual joint wills, please bring these documents so I may review and advise accordingly.
+Finally, if your ability to dispose of your estate is limited due to a divorce decree or previously executed contractual joint wills, please bring these documents so we may review and advise accordingly.

 Recap